Kutuz4/ImplicitlyNormalizedForecasterWithClipping/README.md

 In order to run code:

-- clone this repo and install 'requirements.txt'
+- clone this repo and install `requirements.txt`

 - type command